tamudevopsclass/website/index.md

-## Welcome to GitHub Page
+## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/tamudevopsclass/website/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the link to learn more Rick and Morty [Pickle RICK](https://en.wikipedia.org/wiki/Rick_and_Morty) Looks cool right?
+Stay tuned and listen up to get Riggedy Riggedy Recked Son!

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.